29k Asset Management

 Prashanth Prabhu, Founder · 29k Asset Management

 The investors who consistently do well in international markets have replaced the question “where would I want to own?” with “where does capital generate the most durable return?”
-For HNIs considering their next allocation, the answer points to regional UK residential, because the fundamentals hold up under scrutiny and do not require the investor to override their own judgement.
+The fundamentals of UK regional residential hold up under that scrutiny.

 6.5m